xia5271/image-syncer/README.md

 1. Fork this repository
 2. Modify the file (example/config.yaml) as your own configuration information
 3. Create a secret named CONFIG([Settings]->[Secrets]), and fill in the value as the content of the above file
+4. Modify the file imagelist.yaml, add images you need.
-4. Run this action in your forked repository
+5. Run this action in your forked repository

 ## Roadmap/TODO